The four operations on perverse motives: Unipotent nearby and vanishing cycles

 Let $e:\bbC \ra \bbC^\times; z\mapsto \exp(z)$ be the universal cover of the punctured complex plane $\bbC^\times$.
 The group of deck transformations is identified with $\bbZ$ by mapping the integer $k\in\bbZ$ to the deck transformation $z\mapsto z+2i\pi k$.

-Let $\scr E_n$ be the unipotent rational local system on $\bbC^\times$ of rank $n+1$ with (nilpotent) monodromy given by one Jordan block of maximal size.
-It underlies a variation of $\bbQ$-mixed Hodge structures described e.g. in \cite[\S1.1]{MR1047741}.
+Let $\mathscr E_n$ be the unipotent rational local system on $\bbC^\times$ of rank $n+1$ with (nilpotent) monodromy given by one Jordan block of maximal size.
+It underlies a variation of $\bbQ$-mixed Hodge structures described e.g. in \S1.1 of Morihiko Saito's~\cite{MR1047741}.

 Let us recall the description of this local system and relate it to Ayoub's logarithmic motive $\Log^\vee_n$.
-The following description is given in \cite[2.3.
+The following description is given in M. Saito, \cite[2.3.
 Remark]{MR1045997}.
-Let $\scr E_n$ be the subsheaf of $e_*\bbQ_{\bbC}$ annihilated by $(T-\Id)^{n+1}$ where $T$ is the automorphism of $e_*\bbQ_\bbC$ induced by the deck transformation corresponding to $1\in\bbZ$.
-The restriction of $T$ to $\scr E_n$ is unipotent and we denote by $N=\log T$ the associated nilpotent endomorphism.
+Let $\mathscr E_n$ be the subsheaf of $e_*\bbQ_{\bbC}$ annihilated by $(T-\Id)^{n+1}$ where $T$ is the automorphism of $e_*\bbQ_\bbC$ induced by the deck transformation corresponding to $1\in\bbZ$.
+The restriction of $T$ to $\mathscr E_n$ is unipotent and we denote by $N=\log T$ the associated nilpotent endomorphism.

-The sheaf $\scr E_n$ is a local system on $\bbC^\times$ of rank $n+1$.
-Let $(\scr E_n)_1$ be its fiber over $1$.
+The sheaf $\mathscr E_n$ is a local system on $\bbC^\times$ of rank $n+1$.
+Let $(\mathscr E_n)_1$ be its fiber over $1$.
 We have an inclusion

 Note that the automorphism $T$ acts by mapping a sequence $(a_k)_{k\in\bbZ}$ to $(a_{k+1})_{k\in\bbZ}$.
-Let $\tau_n$ be the element in $(\scr E_n)_1$ given by $\tau_n=(k^n/n!)_{k\in\bbZ}$.
-The family $(1,\tau_1,\ldots,\tau_n)$ is a basis of $(\scr E_n)_1$ such that $T(\tau_r)=\sum_{k=0}^r\tau_k/(r-k)! $ for every $r\in \llbracket1,n\rrbracket$.
-The matrix with respect to the basis $(1,\tau_1,\ldots,\tau_n)$ of the unipotent endomorphism $T$ of $(\scr E_n)_1$ is thus given by $\sum_{k=0}^n (J_n)^k/k!$ where $J_n$ is the nilpotent Jordan block of size $n+1$ and therefore $N$ is given by the Jordan block $J_n$ in the basis $(1,\tau_1,\ldots,\tau_n)$.
+Let $\tau_n$ be the element in $(\mathscr E_n)_1$ given by $\tau_n=(k^n/n!)_{k\in\bbZ}$.
+The family $(1,\tau_1,\ldots,\tau_n)$ is a basis of $(\mathscr E_n)_1$ such that $T(\tau_r)=\sum_{k=0}^r\tau_k/(r-k)! $ for every $r\in \llbracket1,n\rrbracket$.
+The matrix with respect to the basis $(1,\tau_1,\ldots,\tau_n)$ of the unipotent endomorphism $T$ of $(\mathscr E_n)_1$ is thus given by $\sum_{k=0}^n (J_n)^k/k!$ where $J_n$ is the nilpotent Jordan block of size $n+1$ and therefore $N$ is given by the Jordan block $J_n$ in the basis $(1,\tau_1,\ldots,\tau_n)$.

-The multiplication $e_*\bbQ_\bbC\otimes e_*\bbQ_\bbC\ra e_*\bbQ_\bbC$ induces a morphism of local systems $\scr E_k\otimes \scr E_\ell\ra \scr E_{k+\ell}$.
-In particular, for $n\in\bbN^*$, we have a canonical morphism $\scr E_1^{\otimes n}\ra \scr E_n$ which defines a morphism
+The multiplication $e_*\bbQ_\bbC\otimes e_*\bbQ_\bbC\ra e_*\bbQ_\bbC$ induces a morphism of local systems $\mathscr E_k\otimes \mathscr E_\ell\ra \mathscr E_{k+\ell}$.
+In particular, for $n\in\bbN^*$, we have a canonical morphism $\mathscr E_1^{\otimes n}\ra \mathscr E_n$ which defines a morphism

-If $\tau:=\tau_1$, then $\tau_n=\tau^n/n!$ and the above description of $\scr E_n$ implies that \eqref{eq:MorLocSys} is an isomorphism.
+If $\tau:=\tau_1$, then $\tau_n=\tau^n/n!$ and the above description of $\mathscr E_n$ implies that \eqref{eq:MorLocSys} is an isomorphism.